 3. Prepare Meaningful Questions

-Asking questions allows you to sit back, absorb and learn while your new studentconnection does most of the talking.
+Asking questions allows you to sit back, absorb and learn while your new connection does most of the talking.
 Prepare meaningful questions ahead of time, giving thought to what you want to take away from the interaction.
 Are there certain aspects of their career or skillset you’re curious about?
 How about their most recent business achievement?
 Be aware that despite being prepared, spontaneous questions may pop up as you get more acquainted, and that’s ok!
 Go with the flow.

 Priscilla added, “As you’re meeting with people and learning to connect, ask many questions.
 You may not need the answers today, but I promise you, in four years, two years, maybe one year, you will remember that conversation.”